phac-nml/irida/doc/user/administrator/index.md

 * An OAuth2 client ID which has been set up on the remote installation.
 * An OAuth2 client secret.
-* The root address of the REST API of the remote installation.
+* The root address of the IRIDA REST API of the remote installation.

 After being given the client credentials, go to the "Remote IRIDA Connections" page.